kernrocke/kernrocke/README.md

 ### Hi there 👋

+I am an experience data, research and spatial anaylyst in the area of epidemiology and public health.
+My main interests centre around investigating and providing epidemiological and geoinforgraphic solutions to problems related to infectious and NCD burden in low resources settings.

+- 🔭 I’m currently working on investigating how the built environment features moderates behavioural risk factors and cardiometabolic outcomes.

 <!--
 **kernrocke/kernrocke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.